aboalfazlH/Kharazmi-project/README.md

 The application will be available at `http://127.0.0.1:8000`

-## Admin Features

-- View all users and their links
-- Monitor system statistics

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.